top of page

 Diary studies are great at collecting data over a longer term period.
 They provide rich information on what users get up to and how they interact with your product.

-They can be as detailed as you prescribe and can also include other stimulus such as photos in addition to the standard written detail.
+They can be as detailed as you prescribe and can also include other stimuli, such as photos, in addition to the standard written detail.

 Source Credit - userzoom.com